Angler phishing on social media

 This will thus make their act a lot more convincing - resulting in a victim being more inclined to give personal information.

-Angler phishing has proven to be a very successful strategy which takes advantage of the vulnerabilities of frustrated users.
+Angler phishing has proven to be a very successful strategy which takes advantage of the vulnerabilities of frustrated users and customer complaints.
 Large organizations, which are frequently overwhelmed with complaints, may not respond right away, creating a gap in defense which the attacker can and will take advantage of.

 If they are successful, cybercriminals can access crucial information and potentially: